SAKryukov/dotnet-msbuild-nonprogramming/article/article.md

 Tested thoroughly on Linux and Windows.

 ## Conclusions

+The [title image](#image-title) symbolizes the danger of messing with MSBuild without a good understanding of its principles, and the excavator image suggests that the documentation is not that clear, so some digging is required to master it.

 The solution works smoothly on different platforms.
 It is very easy to upgrade to a more complicated solution.
 It shows the most ins and outs important for the development of a wide range of systems working with different input and output files without a rigid directory structure.